Deborah Martin Visual Artist

-Contemporary American Realist Painter Deborah Martin
+Contemporary American Artist Deborah Martin

 "Walt Whitman wrote in the preface to the 1855 edition of Leaves of Grass, “The proof of a poet is that his country absorbs him as affectionately as he has absorbed it.”
 This theme manifests throughout the work of Deborah Martin who conveys the essence inherent within marginalized communities that exist on the fringes of American society."